komakow/E-papierProject/README.md

 # E-papierProject
-Project based at e-link waweshare 2.9" module and Raspberry Pi 3A+.
+Project based at e-link waweshare 2.9" module, Raspberry Pi 3A+ and STM32_F407VG.

 Links: